Ever watch Steven Spielberg's movie, "1941"? It's hilarious!

 But wait!
 There actually was a Japanese submarine lurking offshore, with inept officers and an inept German officer on board, observing the coastline.
 They were there to "destroy something honorable" in Hollywood.

-The Japanese submarine did manage to torpedo...a Ferris Wheel.*
+The Japanese submarine did launch a torpedo and sank...a Ferris Wheel.*

 Dan Aykroyd, Ned Beatty, John Belushi, Toshiro Mifune, Robert Stack, Slim Pickens...and many others.
-It is *well* worth a watch if you've never seen it.
+It is well worth a watch if you've never seen it (or a re-watch if you have).

-But it's craaaaaaaazy out there.
-Crazy that people would panic like that and destroy their city -- and economy.
+It's craaaaaaaazy that people would panic like that and destroy their own city -- and economy.

-* On February 19, 1942, President Roosevelt signed Executive Order 9066 authorizing the military to remove enemy aliens from the West Coast.
-Japanese residents of Los Angeles were given a 30-day eviction notice to evacuate.
-Then, on Feb.
+*On Feb.
 23, 1942, a Japanese submarine surfaced near Santa Barbara and shelled an oil field, triggering a massive panic attack in Los Angeles that night.
-A reported "meterological balloon" resulted in the U.S. Army firing off 1,433 rounds at enemy aircraft as air raid sirens wailed and terrified Angelenos hid under their beds.
+A reported "meteorological balloon" resulted in the U.S. Army firing off 1,433 rounds at enemy aircraft as air raid sirens wailed and terrified Angelenos hid under their beds.

 In the morning, the Army was embarrassed to learn that there were no Japanese planes.
 It was just an extreme case of "war nerves".
 It was later named "The Battle Of Los Angeles."